 North Korea has not changed its previous attitude of not confirming the existence of abducting and detaining people from South Korea.
 For example, during the second batch of South-North Separated Family Reunion (Nov.
 30-Dec.
 2, 2000), a South Korean sailor, Kang Hee-kun of the fishing boat Dongjinho, which had been abducted by the North in January 1987, met with his mother from South Korea in Pyongyang.
 But, he was told to identify himself as having voluntarily entered North Korea.
 A stewardess of the Korean Airlines, Sung Kyung-hee was also forced to tell her South Korean mother who came to Pyongyang to meet her that she came to North Korea voluntarily.
 In early 2001, North Korea informed the South on the whereabouts of 200 family members in North Korea in preparation for a reunion with families from the South.
 North Korea informed that among them, Lee Jae-hwan, who was abducted in 1987, was dead.
 His family and organizations in South Korea wanted to know the date and cause of Lee's death and the return of his remains to the South.
 But, North Korea refused both requests.
+During the 5th separated family reunion (Sept.
+13 18, 2002) the captain of Changyoung ho (abducted north on April 17, 1968), Chung Jang baik, met with his mother from South Korea.
+In 2003, during the 6th family reunion (Feb.
+20 25), 7th reunion (June 27 July 2) and 8th reunion (Sept.
+20 25), the crew of Odaeyang No. 61 (abducted in Dec.
+1972), Kim Tae jun, the crew of Changsung ho (abducted May 23, 1967), Yoon Kyung gu, the crew of Dongjin ho (abducted Jan.
+15, 1987), and Kim Sang sup, met their mothers from the South.287) All the abducted who participated in the family reunions had their newly married wives and children in North Korea.
+Through the eight family reunions, a total of 33 abducted persons were able to meet with their family members in South Korea.288)

 During the Fourth South-North Red Cross Talks in September 2002, the two sides agreed at North Korea's suggestion to consult and resolve the problem of confirming the status and addresses of those who lost contact during the period of the Korean War.
 The issue concerning the fate of South Korean prisoners of war and those forcibly abducted during the Korean War was raised, but no progress has been made so far.
 The Korean War Kidnappees' Family Union has been urging the confirmation of the status and/or the return of the remains of their abducted family members based on the data compiled from various sources.
 Some of their sources include the Republic of Korea Statistical Annual published in October 1952, which contains some 82,959 names; the 1953 Annual Statistics, which lists 84,532 names; the list of abducted persons uncovered from the home of the late independence movement leader Shin Ik-hee; the 1956 Korean Red Cross list, with 7,034 names; and the list of abducted persons compiled by the statistics department of the (South Korean) Office of Public Information with 2,438 names.
-The Family Association published online the names of 94,700 persons compiled from the above sources and listed them by name, sex, age, address, profession, organization and rank, the time, date and place of abduction.)
+The Family Association published online the names of 94,700 persons compiled from the above sources and listed them by name, sex, age, address, profession, organization and rank, the time, date and place of abduction.289)